log(X) # natural logarithm of x

 SIGMA <- summary(MODELNAME)$sigma

-# First use the lm function (see previous section) to build your models
+# First use the lm function (see previous section) to build null and alternative models to represent your hypotheses

 AIC(null,altnernative) # You can compare more than two models at a time, so if you have more than one alternative model, you can add them to the list.